-- 2.1 The main, but not the only, planning issues raised by this application are:- - Planning policy implications for the Council's employment strategy posed by the loss of designated strategic employment zone land to uses that are not supported within such designated sites and the adverse impact on the vitality of the town centre. - The relationship of the proposed development to the Council's retail policies. (note the application sits outside of the Tollgate UDC) and whether any harm arises as a result. - Highway capacity and highway safety implications resulting from the likely traffic generated by the proposal. - Design quality and the impact of the development on the character of the area and the setting of the listed cottage 'Foakes' on the south side of London Road - The nature and extent to which the proposed uses are likely to impact the amenity of existing and planned adjoining residential properties.
+- 2.1 The main, but not the only, planning issues raised by this application are:- - Planning policy implications for the Council's employment strategy posed by the loss of designated Srategic Employment Zone land to uses that are not supported within such designated sites and the adverse impact on the vitality of the town centre. - The relationship of the proposed development conforms with the Council's retail policies for Urban District Centres. (note the application sits outside of the Tollgate UDC) and whether any harm arises as a result. - Highway capacity and highway safety implications resulting from the likely traffic generated by the proposal. - The nature and extent to which the proposed uses are likely to impact the amenity of existing and planned adjoining residential properties.